 Brianna Garrison received her bachelor of science in Human Development and Family Studies from Texas Tech University and her MSW at the University of Houston.
-She also maintains a graduate certificate in Health Disparities from the University of Houston.
+She maintains a graduate certificate in Health Disparities from the University of Houston.
 Brianna is a licensed clinical social worker and board approved clinical supervisor in the state of Texas.
-Brianna currently serves as a Lecturer, the MSW program manager, and Assistant Director of Field Education at the Diana R. Garland School of Social Work Houston campus.
+Brianna currently serves as a Lecturer, MSW program manager, and Assistant Director of Field Education at the Diana R. Garland School of Social Work Houston campus.
 Although her research has largely fallen within the realm of caregivers of persons living with dementia, her broader interests include gerontology, health disparities, health equity, mental health for older adults, grief and loss, and social connection for older adults.
 Full CV.

 Bonni Goodwin received her undergraduate degree from John Brown University and completed her MSW degree at Washburn University in Topeka, Kansas.
 Bonni is currently an Instructor at the University of Oklahoma’s Anne and Henry Zarrow School of Social Work, and the manager of the Center for Child Welfare Training & Simulation.
 She is a licensed clinical social worker in Oklahoma with professional experience working with children and families in a variety of areas, including victim services, school social work, and adoption-specialized mental health services.
 Bonni’s research experience includes post-adoption support, adoption breakdown, and adoption-competent mental health.
 Full CV.